skadio/skadio.github.io/_pages/about.md

 ### @Sabanci

-I received my B.Sc. in CS from [Sabanci](https://cs.sabanciuniv.edu/) with the generous support of the [Sakip Sabanci Merit Scholarship](https://www.sabanciuniv.edu/en/scholarship-opportunities-offered-during-education-period).
-As an Erasmus exchange student, I also studied in [Uppsala](https://www.it.uu.se/research/computing_science), Sweden.
-I continue to serve the Sabanci community as an external committee member and through [Crossing Paths](https://www.kesisenyollar.org/), a non-profit organization to reduce inequality of opportunity in education.
+Graduated with a B.Sc. in CS from [Sabanci](https://cs.sabanciuniv.edu/) with the generous support of the [Sakip Sabanci Merit Scholarship](https://www.sabanciuniv.edu/en/scholarship-opportunities-offered-during-education-period).
+Studied abroad at [Uppsala](https://www.it.uu.se/research/computing_science), Sweden as an Erasmus exchange student.
+Actively engaged as an external committee member and through [Crossing Paths](https://www.kesisenyollar.org/), a non-profit reducing inequality of opportunity in education.

 ### @Soccer

 Outside of work, I am an avid soccer fan; playing, watching, and [coaching youth soccer](https://www.sportsmanager.us/readingyouthsoccer.htm).
-In a parallel universe, I hope to be the professor of assists.
+In a parallel universe, I'd be the Professor of Assists.